Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-incremental.md

 ### Scenario

-You expose a Web API and you want to protect it so that only authenticated user can access it.
-You want to enable authenticated users with both work and school accounts or Microsoft personal accounts (formerly live account) to use your Web API.
-Your API calls a downstream API (Microsoft Graph) to provide added value to its client apps.
+In this scenario, you expose a Web API and protect it so that only authenticated users can access it.
+You want to enable authenticated users with Work and School accounts to use your Web API.
+Your API then also calls a downstream API (Microsoft Graph) to provide additional value to its client apps.
 ### Overview

-With respect to the previous part of the tutorial, this part adds the following steps:
+With respect to the previous chapter of the tutorial, this chapter adds the following steps:
 3. When the client calls the Web API, the Web API acquires another token to call the Microsoft Graph (3)
 4. then the Web API calls the graph